the abc formula

 Will you edit my op-ed?

-Yes, the Learning Agency provide an editing service.
+Yes, the Learning Agency provides editing services.
 Please email firstname.lastname@example.org

 Quizzing is one of the most effective ways to retain information.
 Here is a short, low-stakes pop quiz on some of the lessons that we’ve covered in this guide, with answers to follow.